-- Complete club enrollment by April 15th. - Fairfield County Cloverbud groups should have a minimum of 3 members.
-Cloverbud groups are a non-competitive, activity-based group. - Traditional clubs must have at least 5 members from at least 3 different families.
-Project or record books are required for all members for each project. - Traditional clubs plan and hold a minimum of 8 meetings - Elect an officer team of at least a president, secretary and treasurer. - Submit the completed Ohio 4-H Annual Financial Summary annually by January 31. - Adopt a constitution which is provided as a template by Ohio 4-H. - Adopt by-laws (rules) to attach to the constitution annually, provided they do not conflict with state guidelines. - Pay county dues to 4-H Advisory Committee by June 1st.
-This is paid once per member/year.
+- Complete club enrollment by April 15th. - Enroll at least 5 members from at least 3 families each year.
+At minimum, three of the five club youth must be at least 8 and enrolled in 3rd grade, or age 9 an above regardless of grade level for Parliamentary Procedures to be followed. - Plan and hold a minimum of 8 meetings - Elect an officer team of at least a president, secretary and treasurer. - Submit the completed Ohio 4-H Annual Financial Summary annually by January 31st. - Adopt a constitution which is provided as a template by Ohio 4-H. - Adopt by-laws (rules) to attach to the constitution annually, provided they do not conflict with state guidelines. - Pay county dues to 4-H Advisory Committee by June 1st.
+This is paid once per Cloverbud and Project member/ year.
 (Note: Each club may have club level fees as decided by the club and listed in their by-laws.) - New clubs may be started in any year.
 Please contact the OSU Extension office by January 15th, if you are interested in establishing a new club.